-August marks the start of the school year for many Nebraska Methodist College students, with the fall semester of on-campus classes beginning Aug.
-19. Whether you are a freshman moving to campus for the first time or a returning upperclassman, here are a few tips to help you make a smooth adjustment to college life:
+August marks the start of the school year for many Nebraska Methodist College students.
+Whether you are a freshman moving to campus for the first time or a returning upperclassman, here are a few tips to help you make a smooth adjustment to college life:

 - Adjust your sleep habits now.
 If you’ve been in summer vacation mode, you may have gotten used to staying out and getting up at later times.
 Going to bed a little earlier now and setting your alarm clock for when you’ll be getting up for class will help you be alert and awake for your first day.